 Due to an issue discovered just prior to release, you cannot import a dump made using mysqldump from a MySQL 5.5 server to a MySQL 5.6.5 server and then use mysqlupgrade on the MySQL 5.6.5 server while GTIDs are enabled; doing so makes it impossible to connect to the server normally following the upgrade.
 Instead, you should import the dump and run mysqlupgrade while the MySQL 5.6.5 server is running with

 --gtid-mode=ON.
 (Bug #13833710) (mysqlupgrade can be executed when the server is running with

 OFF, or to

 For additional information about GTIDs and setting up GTID-based replication, see Replication with Global Transaction Identifiers.

-MySQL now provides more information about the causes of errors that occur when clients connect to the server, as well as improved access to the host cache, which contains client IP address and host name information and is used to avoid DNS lookups.
+MySQL now provides improved access to the host cache, which contains client IP address and host name information and is used to avoid DNS lookups, as well as more information about the causes of errors that occur when clients connect to the server.
 These changes have been implemented:

 The host cache has additional counters to track errors that do apply to specific IP addresses.